 Mr C Dodd – Staff Editor

 Salutaris is the GSAL Sixth Form academic journal.
-It is an annual publication which provides Sixth Form students the opportunity to showcase their academic writing.
+It is an annual publication that provides Sixth Form students the opportunity to showcase their academic writing.
 It also provides a number of students with editorial experience.
-The name ‘Salutaris‘ means ‘health-giving’ or ‘beneficial’ – i.e. promoting healthy academic discussion and writing that can benefit one’s mind.
+The name ‘Salutaris‘ means ‘health-giving’ or ‘beneficial’, i.e. promoting healthy academic discussion and writing that can benefit one’s mind.

 Salutaris was set up six or seven years ago and is student led.
 Students request and collate articles, proof-read and decide on their appropriateness, and then work with staff editors Mrs Gray (E-Learning Designer) and Mr Rushworth (Director of Sixth Form) to publish the annual edition around Easter time.